WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 4. Download the latest Overseer script files (both Overseer and Overseer Launcher) from the [Overseer folder](https://github.com/WigglyMuffin/SNDScripts/tree/main/Scripts/Overseer).
 5. Place Overseer and Overseer Launcher inside your SND environment (`/snd` and add/import the scripts).
 6. Set Overseer Launcher as the script to run on AutoRetainer CharacterPostProcess
-6. Another option is to use Automaton plugins "Enhanced login" feature to run the command `/runmacro "Overseer Launcher"` upon logging in with AR enabled, which is recommended over the postprocess method since then the first fc is processed properly
+6. Another option is to use the Automaton plugins "Enhanced login" feature to run the command `/runmacro "Overseer Launcher"` upon logging in with AR enabled, which is recommended over the postprocess method since then the first fc is processed properly

 ## Getting Started